alexlee-gk/slac/README.md

-# slac
+# Stochastic Latent Actor-Critic
-Stochastic Latent Actor-Critic: Deep Reinforcement Learning with a Latent Variable Model
+Code will be released soon.